David and Goliath

 How big was Goliath, according to the Bible?

-"His height was six cubits and a span" (1 Samuel 17:4) — roughly nine and a half feet by the most common ancient measurements, though some manuscript traditions record a shorter, still-imposing height closer to seven feet.
+"His height was six cubits and a span" (1 Samuel 17:4, RSV-CE) — roughly nine and a half feet by the most common ancient measurements, though some manuscript traditions record a shorter, still-imposing height closer to seven feet.

 Why wouldn't any of Israel's soldiers fight him?

 The text doesn't hide the reason: fear.
-When David first offers to fight, even King Saul's response is blunt — "You are not able to go out against this Philistine and fight him; you are only a young man, and he has been a warrior from his youth" (1 Samuel 17:33).
+When David first offers to fight, even King Saul's response is blunt — "You are not able to go against this Philistine to fight with him; for you are but a youth, and he has been a man of war from his youth" (1 Samuel 17:33, RSV-CE).

 Did David really kill Goliath with just a sling?

-Yes — the text is specific about it: "So David triumphed over the Philistine with a sling and a stone; without a sword in his hand he struck down the Philistine and killed him" (1 Samuel 17:49-50), striking him in the forehead before beheading him with Goliath's own sword.
+Yes — the text is specific about it: "So David prevailed over the Philistine with a sling and with a stone, and struck the Philistine, and killed him; there was no sword in the hand of David" (1 Samuel 17:49-50, RSV-CE), striking him in the forehead before beheading him with Goliath's own sword.

 Was David a soldier when this happened?